Motion picture content rating system: Macau

+Pornography: Pornographic films are prohibited for audiences aged under 18 and are regulated separately under Law No. 10/78/M, which establishes a distinct legal framework governing the public exhibition of pornographic and obscene materials.

 Malaysia

 Historically, film censorship in Malaysia was carried out by police under the Theatre Ordinance 1908.
 In 1954 the Film Censorship Board (LPF) was created to censor films distributed across Malaysia in accordance with the Cinematograph Films Act 1952, and later the Film Censorship Act 2002.
 Malaysia's motion picture rating system was introduced in 1953, initially classifying films either for General Audiences (Tontonan Umum) or For Adults Only (Untuk Orang Dewasa Sahaja), and in 1996 these classifications were changed to "U" and four different "18" categories (which were amalgamated back into a single classification in 2010).
 In 2008, the "PG13" classification was introduced, which admitted children under the age of 13 if accompanied by an adult ("PG13" underwent a cosmetic change to "P13" in 2012).
 In February 2023, the "P13" classification was split in two—a "P12" classification (effectively the same as "P13" but with a slightly lower age threshold) and a prohibitive "13" classification, which bars admission to children under the age of 13.
 A prohibitive "16" classification was also introduced, barring audiences under the age of 16.